-- Contacts the Director of Service Regions (DSR) or designee within one (1) hour;
+- Contacts the director of DSR or designee within one (1) hour;

-- Provides a copy of the DPP-115 to the Director of Service Regions or designee and the Assistant Director of Protection & Permanency, within twenty-four (24) hours, via e-mail, and regularly consults with the Director of Service Regions or designee regarding the investigation;
+- Provides a copy of the DPP-115 to the DSR director or designee and the DPP assistant director, within twenty-four (24) hours, via e-mail, and regularly consults with the DSR director or designee regarding the investigation;

-- Immediately notifies the SRA or designee where the employee’s workstation is located, if the employee’s workstation is located in a different region from where the alleged incident occurred; 3
+- Immediately notifies the SRA or designee of the region where the employee’s workstation is located, if the employee’s workstation is located in a different region from where the alleged incident occurred; 3

 - Completes the following steps, if the alleged incident occurred in the same region where the employee’s workstation is located:

-- Consults with the Director of Service Regions or designee regarding:
+- Consults with the DSR director or designee regarding: